How to Grow and Care for Gasteria brachyphylla Indoors

 Repot Gasteria brachyphylla at the beginning of the growing season only when the plant becomes pot-bound.
 Use a shallow rather than a deep pot as it has shallow roots.

 The pot should be only 1 size larger than the current one.
-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot disease.
+Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Check out these succulents pots available on Amazon.

 Pruning

 Pruning Gasteria brachyphylla involves removal of dead or diseased leaves to keep it neat and reduce pests and diseases.
-Cut the leaf at the base with a sharp knife or a pair of scissors to detach it from the stem.
+Cut the leaf at the base with a sharp knife or a pair of pruning scissors to detach it from the stem.
 Avoid excessive injury to minimise fungal and bacterial infections.

 Propagation